-To become a licensed OTP distributor, you must file an application for and receive a permit from the Department.
-The application forms are: Form TT-1 (PDF 30 Kb - Application for Cigarette Stamping Permit and Tobacco Products Tax Distributor's License) and Schedule A (PDF 27 Kb - Personal Data Form).
-There is a $600 application fee due with the application and a criminal background check will be conducted on the principal operatives of the company.
+To become a licensed OTP distributor, you must file an application for and receive a permit from us.
+The application forms are: Form TT-1 and Schedule A. There is a $600 application fee due with the application and a criminal background check will be conducted on the principal operatives of the company.
 Applicants should allow at least 90 days for processing of their applications and the issuance of their permits.
 Permits are valid for a period of three years from the date of issue.

 Principal operatives requiring a criminal background check includes anyone who meets any of the following criteria: any officer, director, manager, sole proprietor, partner, member, stockholder, or any other person possessing an ownership interest of 10% or greater in the applicant entity.
 Background checks will also be required for anyone who exercises authority or control over the purchase, storage, sale or distribution of cigarettes or OTP, or over the compliance with any cigarette or tobacco products tax laws.

-A retail dealer may not purchase tobacco products for resale to consumers from any person (distributor) unless the Department licenses that distributor, or the retail dealer applies for and is granted it's own OTP license.
+A retail dealer may not purchase tobacco products for resale to consumers from any person (distributor) unless we license that distributor, or the retail dealer applies for and is granted it's own OTP license.

-Retail dealer's purchasing OTP from a distributor not on the current licensed distributors list (PDF 66Kb) must apply for it's own license.
+Retail dealer's purchasing OTP from a distributor not on the current licensed distributors list must apply for it's own license.

-OTP distributors liable for the OTP tax must file a Form TT-8 (Tobacco Products Tax Return) each month to report OTP and RYO purchases made the previous month.
+OTP distributors liable for the OTP tax must file a Form TT-8 each month to report OTP and RYO purchases made the previous month.
 Form TT-8 and the OTP tax payment is due by the 20th of the month.